MariuszFerdyn/AzureStartStopVM/README.md

 # Azure Start, Stop VM

-This Static WebSite can be deployed to Azure Static Website https://azure.microsoft.com/pl-pl/services/app-service/static/
+This Static WebSite can be deployed to Static Web Apps  https://azure.microsoft.com/pl-pl/services/app-service/static/

 This project allows you to:
 1. List State of VM in particular Resource Group